 Please make sure the following requirements are met:

-- folder on CSV containing VHDSet files should have proper permissions settings
+- Folder on CSV containing VHD Set files should have sufficient permissions.

-- guest operating system should be Windows 2016
+- Guest operating system should be Windows 2016 or later.

 Error code: '32768'.
 Failed to create checkpoint on collection 'Hyper-V Collection'

 This issue occurs because Windows can't query the cluster service inside the guest VM.
 To fix this issue, make sure that the cluster feature is installed on all guest VMs and cluster service is running.

 Error code: '32770'.
 Active-active access is not supported for the shared VHDX in VM group

 This issue occurs because the VHDS disk is used as a Cluster Shared Volume (CSV), which cannot be used for creating checkpoints.
 To fix this issue, you need to use each disk as a shared disk instead of a Cluster Shared Volume.
 This can be done by using the "Remove from Cluster Shared Volume" option in cluster manager GUI.

 Error code: '32775'.
 More than one VM claimed to be the owner of shared VHDX in VM group 'Hyper-V Collection'